bgmanu2426/Study-Sphere-Hub/README.md

 npm run dev
 ```

-Open [http://localhost:9002](http://localhost:9002) (or your configured port) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) (or the port shown in your terminal, as it may differ from the default 9002).